inBeat/inbeat-website/content/top-influencers/instagram/boxers/argentina/_index.md

 ---
-title: Top 10 Boxers Instagram Influencers In Argentina In 2023
+title: Top 10 Boxers Instagram Influencers In Argentina In 2024
 description: >-
-  Find top boxers Instagram influencers in Argentina in 2023.
-Most popular hashtags: #boxer #verano #summer #chile.
+  Find top boxers Instagram influencers in Argentina in 2024.
+Most popular hashtags: #boxer #verano #summer #automovilismo.
 platform: Instagram
-hits: 10
+hits: 9
-text_top: Discover the best Instagram accounts on inBeat.
+text_top: Analyze the top-rated Instagram influencers on inBeat.
-text_bottom: inBeat holds 10 Instagram influencers like this in Argentina for you to connect with.
+text_bottom: Our platform aggregates 9 Instagram influencers like this in Argentina for you to contact.
 profiles:
   - username: "antonia_cristal"
     fullname: >-